oxfordmmm/catsup/README.md

 Edit config.json to suit your environment.

+If you are not using a SLURM cluter (i.e. you are running catsup on a single machine), remove "-process.executor slurm" from "nextflow_additional_params" in config.json

 Please note that the paths in the config must be absolute (i.e. must start with a '/')

 ## Running